micropython/micropython/docs/library/machine.PWM.rst

 .. method:: PWM.duty_ns([value])

-   Get or set the current duty cycle of the PWM output, as a value in nanoseconds.
+   Get or set the current pulse width of the PWM output, as a value in nanoseconds.

-   With no arguments the duty cycle in nanoseconds is returned.
+   With no arguments the pulse width in nanoseconds is returned.

-   With a single *value* argument the duty cycle is set to that value.
+   With a single *value* argument the pulse width is set to that value.